-- Request is for \$56,425, a 7% increase over PY21 amount of \$52,754. - Serves those under 18 who are alleged to have been abused (statutory definition.) - Outcome measures are based on logic model, with tools to measure each, including a measure of the child's sense of safety. - CCMHB funding would be 17% of the total program revenue. - Required prior to contract: n/a (revisions to financial forms due if lower award.) - Special Provisions (to address during the contract year): retain SPs for excess revenue based on Q4 report and participation in outcomes project; consult with CLC Coordinator and revise the CLC Plan during the first quarter; complete a new eligibility questionnaire. - STAFF RECOMMENDATION is to fund at PY21 level, unless other CCMHB revenue becomes available, and offer a two-year term. \$52,754
+- Request is for \$56,425, a 7% increase over PY21 amount of \$52,754. - Serves those under 18 who are alleged to have been abused (statutory definition.) - Outcome measures are based on logic model, with tools to measure each, including a measure of the child's sense of safety. - CCMHB funding would be 17% of the total program revenue. - Required prior to contract: n/a. - Special Provisions (to address during the contract year): retain SPs for excess revenue based on Q4 report and participation in outcomes project; consult with CLC Coordinator and revise the CLC Plan during the first quarter; complete a new eligibility questionnaire. - STAFF RECOMMENDATION is to fund at PY21 level, unless other CCMHB revenue becomes available, and offer a two-year term.